stevengharris/NSXcode/README.md

 node index.js
 ```

-You will see the `Model.helloWorld()` entry point that is exposed in `MyModelExports` along with the original Swift code execution from the node-swift example:
+In addition to the `Model.helloWorld()` entry point that is exposed in `MyModelExports` and the original code from the NodeSwift example, you will see the "Hello, CloudKit" print show up that executes after instantiating a CKContainer (something that requires the entitlements):

 ```
-Hello, world!
+Hello, from Swift world!
 Hello, CloudKit!
 [ 3, 4 ]
 NodeSwift!
 NodeSwift!
 NodeSwift!